nowshad-hasan/cse-resources/guides/others.md

 * How to Undo Mistakes With Git Using the Command Line [Freecodecamp-Youtube](https://youtu.be/lX9hsdsAeTk?si=cpb2Nv6m94siOGob)
 * Git Internals by John Britton of GitHub - CS50 Tech Talk [CS50-Youtube](https://youtu.be/lG90LZotrpo?si=MOWSDAMhlyfReWNt)
 * How to Use Multiple Git Configs on One Computer [Freecodecamp](https://www.freecodecamp.org/news/how-to-handle-multiple-git-configurations-in-one-machine)
+* 8 Git aliases that make me more efficient [opensource.com](https://opensource.com/article/20/11/git-aliases)
+* How to Use Git and Git Workflows – a Practical Guide [Freecodecamp](https://www.freecodecamp.org/news/practical-git-and-git-workflows)
+* Git Cheat Sheet – 50 Git Commands You Should Know [Freecodecamp](https://www.freecodecamp.org/news/git-cheat-sheet/)
+* How to get rid of .DS_Store files in git repositories [Medium](https://code.likeagirl.io/how-to-get-rid-of-ds-store-and-node-modules-in-git-repositories-d37b8a391247)
+* A Guide to Git Interactive Rebase, with Practical Examples [sitepoint](https://www.sitepoint.com/git-interactive-rebase-guide/)
+* How to Open Any Repo in VS Code Without Cloning It [Freecodecamp](https://www.freecodecamp.org/news/you-can-now-edit-anything-on-github-in-vs-code-without-cloning)

 ### VIM